What is the local improvement fee for?

 How can I arrange for a water meter installation?

-Please contact the RM office by using the service request form or by calling 204-738-2264.
+service request form or by calling 204-738-2264.
 There is no additional charge for the meter and a standard installation.

 Please note that some situations may create the need for additional work.
 If so, these costs may be the responsibility of the property owner.